The Schlotzsky's online ordering system is confusing and inflexible. How do we redesign it for accessibility and efficiency?

-In the original online ordering flow, users began the flow on the Schlotzsky's website.
-However, they were pushed to the third-party site halfway through the ordering process.
+In the original flow, users began the flow on the Schlotzsky's website but were pushed to the third-party site halfway through the ordering process.
 Because of inconsistent visual design and language, the platform switch was confusing and disorienting.

 2. The information architecture is unintuitive.

-On both the main website and the third-party ordering platform, navigation was unintuitive and sometimes led to infinite loops; this goes against the inclusive design principle of predictability.
+On both the main website and the third-party ordering platform, navigation was unintuitive and sometimes led to infinite loops which violates the inclusive design principle of predictability.

 3. Users are overloaded with information.

-Another accessibility-related pain point: users felt that they were presented with too much information in multiple steps in the ordering flow.
-Additionally, system suggestions to add more items to their cart seemed forced.
+Users felt that they were presented with too much information in multiple steps in the ordering flow.

 4. There is a lack of alternative, system-supported means of input.